yannick1691/jquaryGame/README.md

 so some mp3's will be missing also typed.js need to be downloaded by yourself

 View the Live version on : http://178.62.226.236/container2/links/scripting/jquaryGame/

+The reason i published this is for other people to learn from it and for myself to learn from others not to blatenly copy the code and release it yourself so please dont do that.